cjimti/mk/_posts/2018-06-15-golang-reverse-proxy.md

 ![n2proxy](https://raw.githubusercontent.com/txn2/n2proxy/master/mast.jpg)

 I put [n2proxy] together from a few different projects that had very different needs but the same underpinning solution.
-A common problem, are older or proprietary systems that lack common security, these older sites and web apps suffer routinely from [XSS], [SQL injection] and many vulnerabilities to malicious data, some legacy systems very architecture prevents a fix at the source.
+A common problem, are older or proprietary systems that lack reasonable security standards, these older sites and web apps suffer routinely from [XSS], [SQL injection] and many vulnerabilities to malicious data, some legacy systems very architecture prevents a fix at the source.

 [n2proxy] is open source, so you can fork it, contribute to it or write your own just like it, or better.
 If you want to write your own, I'll be going over the source further down.